Misdiagnosis & Medical Malpractice Claims

 Nearly 9 million people are affected in a negative way each year by misdiagnosis, with some individuals retaining permanent injuries.
 With these staggering numbers, it is vital that if you or a loved one has dealt with a wrong diagnosis at the hands of a negligent physician that you contact a qualified Tampa medical malpractice lawyer immediately.

 Common Errors in Diagnosing Patients

-When you visit your doctor it is expected that him or her will give you the best possible treatment they can as they look out for your well-being.
+When you visit your doctor, it is expected that he or she will give you the best possible treatment they can as they look out for your well-being.
 If you have a concerning symptom, it is your hope that they would check out all possible medical conditions and report back a detailed summary of their findings.
 Unfortunately, medical professionals can get distracted and make careless decisions that can drastically affect your health.
 There are certain medical conditions that must be treated right away and with the necessary medication and procedures before they get worse.
 Failure to provide the proper information about the patient's condition could lead to serious harm and even death.

 We have included a list of the five most common illnesses that often go unrecognized, resulting in a misdiagnosis:

 - Myocardial Infarction (commonly known as a heart attack)